• Overview & Examples

 For a driver with a full license, the legal limit of blood alcohol is 0.05.
 If you have been found driving a motor vehicle with a prescribed concentration of alcohol greater than 0.05, you will be taken to a local police station for a proper alcohol analysis.
 Should the analysis disclose a blood alcohol level of 0.05 or higher, you will be charged with a drink driving offence.

 The Court will consider all of the relevant matters set out above to determine and impose a sentence.
-Such sentences may include accepting that an offence has been proven but providing a dismissal of the drink driving charge.
-On the other hand, depending upon the gravity of the offence, there may be the imposition of a fine, demerit points deducted, suspension of the licence or imprisonment.
+Such sentences may include accepting that an offence has been proven, but providing a dismissal of the drink-driving charge.
+On the other hand, depending on the gravity of the offence, there may be the imposition of a fine, demerit points deducted and the suspension of the licence or imprisonment.

 If you are convicted of a drink driving offence, you can appeal the conviction itself or the penalty imposed against you.
 Any appeal must be lodged within 28 days from the day you were convicted.
 Otherwise, you will need leave to appeal.
 There is no guarantee that the Court will grant you leave to appeal.